Everything's Better With Cows

 - In Princess Tutu, the one-shot character Femio believes himself to be So Beautiful, It's A Sin.
 As punishment, he has a bull that comes to trample him when called.
 At one point—when he believes the Magical Girl and her dark counterpart are fighting over him—he decides he's so sinful that an entire herd is called to trample him.
 There's enough bulls that they fill up a square of the town, leaving the residents to stare at them in confusion.

 - Revolutionary Girl Utena had one episode where Nanami started turning into a cow.
-The highlight was the Dream Sequence: Nanami dreams that her beloved brother Touga is taking her on a wagon to market, and there's a butterfly overhead...just in time for the chorus to start in on the old Yiddish folk song "Dona Dona," which is apparently popular in Japan.
+The highlight was the Dream Sequence: Nanami dreams that her beloved brother Touga is taking her on a wagon to market, and there's a butterfly overhead...just in time for the chorus to start in on a 1940s Yiddish song "Dona Dona," which is apparently popular in Japan.

 - The first thing you see in the Chobits anime is a cow that has nothing to do with the plot.
 That is because Hideki lives on a farm until he moves to Tokyo.